camunda-community-hub/zeebe-ejb-client/README.md

 ## Overview

+### Library
+This repository contains a library that enables your JavaEE application as a Client for the Camunda-Platform-8 process engine.

+You can reuse your existing JavaEE code and use `@ApplicationScoped` beans in a job handler as the implementation for BPMN Service tasks and other elements.

+The library contains a single startup bean to activate the workers. [(ZeebeEjbProcessApplication)](client/src/main/java/com/camunda/consulting/zeebe_ejb/ZeebeEjbProcessApplication.java)

+All application scoped beans that are annotated with `@JobWorker(type = "mytype")` are registered as workers on the Zeebe process engine.

+### Example
-This example shows how to reuse existing EJBs in your Zeebe client on an Java-EE Server.
+It also contains example shows how to reuse existing EJBs in your Zeebe client on an Java-EE Server.

-It contains a single startup bean to activate the workers. [(ZeebeEjbProcessApplication)](src/main/java/com/camunda/consulting/zeebe_ejb/ZeebeEjbProcessApplication.java)

-This Zeebe application registers all jobworker implementations that are annotated with `@JobWorker(taskType="myType")`.
+This Zeebe EJB client library registers all jobworker implementations that are annotated with `@JobWorker(taskType="myType")`.

 The Job workers require an `@ApplicationScoped` for this.
-See [DeductCreditHandler](src/main/java/com/camunda/consulting/zeebe_ejb/worker/DeductCreditHandler.java).
+See [DeductCreditHandler](example/src/main/java/com/camunda/consulting/zeebe_ejb/worker/DeductCreditHandler.java).

 The Service implementation itself gets injected to the worker.
 They are annotated with `@Stateless`.
-See [CustomerService](src/main/java/org/camunda/consulting/services/CustomerService.java)
+See [CustomerService](example/src/main/java/org/camunda/consulting/services/CustomerService.java)

+To run the examples, you can deploy it to a running Wildfly server with `mvn clean wildfly:deploy`.
+During deployment all workers are registered in the Zeebe process engine and get activated.

 ## Start process instances

-The project contains a REST Api to start process instances.
+The example contains a REST Api to start process instances.
 Check the content of the package `com.camunda.consulting.zeebe_ejb.rest`.

 To start process instances, use a REST client like curl: